christophstrasen/WorldObserver/docs_internal/drafts/api_proposal.md

 - Some ObservationStreams expose a small, semantic configuration helper (e.g. `vehiclesUnderAttack():withConfig({ minZombies = 3 })`); these options
-  only tune domain semantics (thresholds, filters) and never expose fact strategies or raw LQR knobs.
+  only tune domain semantics (thresholds, filters) and never expose fact strategies or raw LQR settings.
 Use such configuration sparingly to avoid “thick” builders – advanced users are encouraged to drop down to LQR directly when they need more control.
 - When defining custom ObservationStreams that do not have a natural stable